thevahidal/memedb/README.md

 ## Contributions
 Contributions are welcome!
 If you have a feature request or bug report, please open an issue on GitHub.
 If you'd like to contribute code, please fork the repository and submit a pull request.

+## Acknowledgments
+I'd like to thank my personal AI assistant, ChatGPT, for helping me bring this project to life.
+They provided endless encouragement, offered valuable suggestions, and even told me a few jokes to keep my spirits up.
+I'm pretty sure they're secretly a comedian in their spare time.
+So if you find yourself chuckling at anything in this project, just know that it's all thanks to ChatGPT's comedic genius.